 My dissertation, “Each New Curl Howling a War Cry: Black Women and Embodied Racial Formation” examines how women of African descent use consumer-based strategies to negotiate a politicized trend of wearing un- straightened kinky and curly hair with disparate expectations of state institutions, employers, family members, and romantic partners.
 This work has allowed me to conduct funded ethnography in Los Angeles, Atlanta, New York, Paris, Amsterdam, Valencia, Madrid, Johannesburg and Cape Town.
 An early manuscript of my dissertation won the Kerckhoff Prize for Best Graduate Paper in Gender Studies at USC.
 You can check out my CV and some of my writing for popular media outlets on this site.
 The book manuscript for this project is in progress.

 My overarching goal is to inform the development of just, equitable, and human-centered political strategies, design, media, scholarship, and artwork that reflect the situated knowledges and needs of those marginalized by race, class, and/or gender.
-In that pursuit, I recently co-founded a public sociology organization that creates research-based children's book about intersectionality.
+In that pursuit, I recently co-founded a public sociology organization, CLC Collective.
+Our research-based children's book about intersectionality is forthcoming Spring 2019.
 In summer 2018, I'll be using my background in intersectional qualitative sociology at LinkedIn in Sunnyvale, CA as a User Experience Research Intern.
 More on that soon!

 When I'm not researching or writing, I enjoy hiking, practicing yoga, reading novels and exploring new art mediums.